 Only 1% of the respondents in our global study knew that the number of people living in extreme poverty has reduced by more than 50 percent.
 So, although the developments in eradicating poverty are positive, this is rarely the message that reaches the public.
 People are rather pessimistic, and this is a barrier for further engagement.

 To engage more frontrunners in the fight against poverty, it is therefore vital to also use an optimistic tone in messaging and communicate progress made.
 The archetype of the ‘ruler’ who takes the lead and the ‘magician’ who creates solutions and sets things in motion resonate strongly with the frontrunners.
-This is exactly what Bill and Melinda Gates did in their 2017 Annual Letter when they say that the future will surprise the pessimists.

 Identify the segments of the population who are most receptive to your message, form alliances with these groups and help them mobilize other parts of the public.
 For example, Glocalities value-based research has identified the value-segment 'achievers' as an important group to share the 'end poverty' message in developing countries among a broader audience.
 Our values-based research will also guide you with using the right (social) media to reach this segment of the population.